-The 4th edition will feature an enhanced selection with 200 restaurants, wine bars, cocktail bars and spirits bars hosting a unique experience revolving around wines and spirits in every district of the capital city.

-From 12 to 14 February 2024, a selection of venues will be organising a line-up of special, innovative evening events to celebrate wines and cocktails
+The 4th event features an enhanced selection with 200 restaurants, wine bars and cocktail bars hosting a unique experience revolving around wines and spirits in every district of the capital city.
+From 12 to 14 February 2024, a selection of venues is organising a line-up of special, innovative evening events to celebrate wines and cocktails.

-The selection will be available from 21 November at leoff-paris.com
+The selection is available at www.leoff-paris.com.
+Bookings can be made online.